Israel: 1948 war and establishment of the State of Israel

-Arab–Israeli conflict

 There were further expulsions of Palestinians after the establishment of Israel.
 During the 1950s, Israel was frequently attacked by Palestinian fedayeen, nearly always against civilians, mainly from the Egyptian-occupied Gaza Strip, leading to several Israeli reprisal operations.
 In 1956, the UK and France aimed at regaining control of the Suez Canal, which Egypt had nationalised.
 The continued blockade of the Suez Canal and Straits of Tiran to Israeli shipping, together with increasing fedayeen attacks against Israel's southern population and recent Arab threatening statements, prompted Israel to attack Egypt.
 Israel joined a secret alliance with the UK and France and overran the Sinai Peninsula in the Suez Crisis but was pressured to withdraw by the UN in return for guarantees of Israeli shipping rights.
 The war resulted in significant reduction of Israeli border infiltration.